wlh18/html-css-1/README.md

 ### CSS Specificity

 CSS specificity refers to a set of rules that browsers use to determine which styles are applied when there is a conflict.
 The built in rules work on a point system.
 Each type of selector has a different point value given to it.
 The style that is ultimately applied comes from whichever selector has the highest point value.

 >Note: Keep in mind that CSS executes top-to-bottom, and this can affect your styling too.

-Point System:
+For a comprehensive breakdown of CSS Specificity, see here: https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity

+Here's an example of what the browser point system might look like:

 `Inline Styling` - 1000 pts.
 Inline styles always override styles declared in an external stylesheet.